Explore Flint & Genesee’s Haunted Past

 Morning

-Start your day at Cranberries Café in Goodrich.
-The local restaurant is said to have some friendly spirits according to the owners who discovered the lingering souls while renovating the restaurant after a fire in 1997.
-According to an article from the Davison Index, owner Mitch Plant was working one day up on a ladder and looked down to see an apparition watching in approval.
-In 2009, the restaurant has paranormal investigators check out the place as part of a documentary created by a Davison local called the Haunted Truth.
+Start your day at Trio Goodrich (formerly Cranberries Café) in Goodrich.
+The local restaurant is said to have some friendly spirits according to the former owners who discovered the lingering souls while renovating the restaurant after a fire in 1997.
+According to an article from the Davison Index, Mitch Plant was working one day up on a ladder and looked down to see an apparition watching in approval.
+In 2009, the restaurant had paranormal investigators check out the place as part of a documentary created by a Davison local called the Haunted Truth.

 Afternoon